Laarryy/clippyv2/README.md

  If the URL cannot be accessed, a backup which is baked into the JAR will be used instead.

+ ### Update Listener
+ ___
+ This listener will gently remind people that Luckperms already works on 1.16 if they send a message that contains the keywords "1.16" and "update".

  ___
  ___
  ___